nghianguyentek/gradle/install/windows.md

 In PowerShell,

-## 1. Change to the directory where you want to place Gradle.
+## 1. Change to the directory where you want to place Gradle

 ```shell
 cd ~/.gradle